 Couples who make it through this process say they feel closer than they have in years, more honest with each other and that they appreciate their marriage in a way they never did before.
 They’ve seen the worst of each other and decided to stick around.
 They’ve done the heavy lifting of restoring something beautiful that was broken.

 This is not to say that this is an easy process or that anyone who tries it will succeed.
-Repairing trust after addiction is one hundred percent possible; it just takes a lot of hard work, sometimes professional help, and a big investment of time and effort.
+Repairing trust after addiction is one hundred per cent possible; it just takes a lot of hard work, sometimes professional help, and a big investment of time and effort.

 Moving Forward: A New Chapter

-The end of your story isn’t addiction, it’s the beginning.”
+The end of your story isn’t addiction; it’s the beginning.”
 Sometimes the relationships that grow out of that process are truer, stronger and more fulfilling than anything you’ve ever known.

 Our beautiful Bali luxury location will be the ultimate space to initiate this vitally important work.
 Call us today to find out how we can aid your family in getting on the path of recovery.